lulu0119/lulusfavorites/docs/index.md

 features:
   - title: Explore Curated Tech Wonders
     details: Welcome to "Lulu's Favorites"!
-Discover a curated collection of tech wonders from the web - coding, hardware, and more.
+Discover a curated collection of tech wonders from the internet - coding, hardware, and more.
     icon: 🌏
   - title: Handpicked Goodness
     details: Every item is handpicked by me, Lulu, to inspire your tech passion and projects.